-Grade Prerequisite: B+ in Pre-Calculus or Honors Pre-Calculus and teacher recommendation
+Prerequisite: A grade of B+ or higher in Pre-Calculus or Honors Pre-Calculus and teacher recommendation

 This covers all the same material from AP Calculus AB and goes further with methods of integration, infinite sequences and series, and parametric, vector, and polar functions.
 Both courses emphasize a multi-representational approach to calculus, with concepts, problems and results being expressed graphically, numerically, analytically, and verbally.

-Grade Prerequisite: B+ in Honors Pre-Calculus and teacher recommendation
+Prerequisite: A grade of B+ or higher in Honors Pre-Calculus and teacher recommendation

 This course is offered to seniors who completed Pre-Calculus or Algebra II/Trigonometry in their junior year.
 The course includes a brief review of elementary functions and an introduction to limits.
 The study of differential calculus includes techniques of differentiation, analysis of functions, and applications of the derivative .In integral calculus, the course covers techniques of integration and applications of area and volume.
 The course is weighted as an Honors course with an additional 0.35.

-Grade Prerequisite: Completion of Pre-Calculus or B or higher in Accelerated Algebra II/Trig
+Prerequisite: Completion of Pre-Calculus or a grade of B or higher in Accelerated Functions/Trig

 AP Statistics is an honors course for students who have completed a course that included trigonometry.
 The course involves extensive use of graphing calculators to analyze data with histograms, regression lines, and statistical procedures.
 Computer web applications will be used to simulate long-run probabilities and distributions.
 Solutions to statistics problems include numerical computations as well as thorough verbal explanations.
 Several units of study include cooperative learning and labs/projects.

-Grade Prerequisite: Completion or simultaneously taking Pre-Calculus or Accelerated Algebra II/Trigonometry
+Prerequisite: Completion or simultaneously taking Pre-Calculus or Accelerated Functions/Trigonometry

 As St. Francis de Sales, one of the most representative of Renaissance men, had an excellent command of the knowledge which marked his time, so it is our hope to instill in our students a knowledge of science and its importance to the world in which we live.